liftforward/new-developer-setup/README.md

  1. follow the setup instruction here: https://github.com/liftforward/lift-admin
  1. follow the setup instruction here: https://github.com/liftforward/partner

+# 6. Run through the user experiance once
+You'll probably need help for this part so don't be afraid to ask.

+ 1. startup the api project `foreman start`
+ 1. startup the lift project `ember server --proxy=http://localhost:3000`
+ 1. visit the microsoft site and submit an application http://localhost:4300/microsoft/surfacemembership
+ 1. check your inbox for the emails the site generates
+ 1. start the admin project `ember server --proxy=http://localhost:3000`
+ 1. visit the admin site and approve your application http://localhost:4200
+ 1. check your inbox for the site emails
+ 1. return to the lift application and checkout
+ 1. check inbox for more emails
+ 1. return the admin site and fund your order
+ 1. no more emails

 # 6. Deliver something to production
  1. Get a task from someone
  2. Implement it on a branch